 An attorney who attends the mediation on behalf of the lender must have authority to agree to a proposed settlement.
 Plus, the lender (or an authorized agent thereof) must be available by telephone.

 A foreclosure mediator will also attend.
 Foreclosure mediators in Connecticut are Judicial Branch employees who are trained in mediation, as well as foreclosure law, and are knowledgeable about community-based resources and mortgage assistance programs.

-The borrowers must bring to the mediation session:
+The borrowers must bring to the mediation session certain documents such as: